Article • 27 min read

 7. Build trust

-An angry customer has likely had a negative experience with your product, service, or company in general.
+An angry customer has likely had a negative experience with your product, service, or company.
 The relationship may be damaged, and you need to work on re-establishing lost customer trust to repair it.

 Here are some examples of how you can demonstrate to the customer that you care, understand their issue, and genuinely want to help them find a resolution: